Activism in Powerlifting

 As a young girl, I remember only watching male athletes because that's who was paid attention to.
 In elementary, athleticism was never something the girls were exposed to the way boys were.
 From an early age, the boys were taught to be bigger, faster and stronger and it always blossomed with sports.
 Can you imagine if me and my girlfriends got the same opportunity as boys when it came to after school activities such as football or soccer?
 How would that world look?
 This idea that boys are more able, more successful at said sports echoes the devastating reminder that women do not belong in the athletic space.

-I am a inter-sectional feminist who competes in the powerlifting community as a Mexican American artist and I'm here to defy your biased gender roles.
+I am an intersectional feminist who competes in the powerlifting community as a Mexican American artist and I'm here to defy your biased gender roles.

 Part of the big reason I have emmersed myself into a sport I believe in is because the justice powerlifting serves aligns with my values.
 Powerlifting, unlike other independently existing passions, diminishes the focus on "looking a certain way" and reconnects our participants, women specifically, and the iron to find our full potential that weve been subjected from.
 Powerlifters dont look ONE way.
 We can be as diverse as we want, weigh as much as we want and are rich in resilience.